KATIE DUGGAN

 This song was honored with an award for outstanding work at Princeton's 2017 Celebration of Student Writing.

 My original short play, White Noise, was performed as part of Funhouse III, a late-night play anthology series created by Brian Toews.
-Performances were held on April 26-28 at The Slate Theatre in Seattle, Washington.
+Performances were held at The Slate Theatre in Seattle, Washington.
 Images courtesy of Funhouse.

 • Home